pixelcog/pixelcog.com/_posts/2013-07-16-jekyll-from-scratch-introduction.md

 ---
 layout:  post
 title:   Jekyll From Scratch - Getting Started
 tags:    jekyll
 image:   jekyll-pt1-intro.gif
+updated: 2013-07-17 @ 11:17pm
 ---

 [Jekyll](http://jekyllrb.com/) + [GitHub Pages](http://pages.github.com/) is the web platform underlying the new and improved PixelCog.com.
 I've decided to document my experience with it as I go along, consolidating best practices, tips, and tricks into a helpful guide to use for my own reference and the benefit of anyone else out there who might learn from my experience.